MecaLab

 • The completion of this project marks the creation of a strategic tool at the heart of Mecaware's industrial transformation, linking academic research and technology industrialisation.
 It will also facilitate the scale-up of existing and future technology components.

-Project objective
+Project objectives

 • Create the "MecaLab" R&D laboratory at a new site in Vénissieux, including fitting out premises and moving equipment.